FedVeca: Federated Vectorized Averaging on Non-IID Data with Adaptive Bi-directional Global Objective: Related Work

 In addition to the optimization of FL strategies by improving data distribution, the broader focus aims at adapting the model to local tasks.
 For adapting the model, some methods create a better initial model by local fine-tuning.
 The scheme proposed in \cite{fallah2020personalized} makes the local model have a better initial global model by using Model-Agnostic Meta-Learning (MAML) \cite{finn2017model}.
 As an extension, \cite{t2020personalized} proposes a federated meta-learning formulation using Moreau envelopes.
 Besides, Multi-tasking is proposed to solve statistical challenges in FL environments by finding relationships between clients' data such that similar clients learn similar models \cite{smith2017federated, corinzia2019variational, chen2018federated}.
 With the idea of extracting information from large models to small models, knowledge distillation has also been generalized to optimization strategies for FL \cite{zhu2021data}.
 For example, a distillation framework for model fusion with robustness is proposed in \cite{lin2020ensemble}, using unlabeled data output from client models to train a central classifier that flexibly aggregates heterogeneous models of clients. \cite{peng2019federated} proposed a domain-adaptive federated optimization method that aligns the learned representations of different clients with the data distribution of the target nodes and uses feature decomposition to enhance knowledge transfer.

 The above algorithms are based on the same number of local SGD iterations per client in the training process, and we abbreviate this setup as synchronous FL in the paper.
 In synchronous FL optimization, the training time always depends on the slowest training node \cite{wang2020tackling}.
 Besides, some clients are unable to complete the training tasks within the specified time, and these clients will be discarded under normal circumstances, thus affecting the performance and accuracy of the trained model \cite{mcmahan2017communication}.
 Since the synchronous FL does not conform to the update principles of clients in real-world environments, it is necessary for each client to have a different number of local SGD iterations.
 But on Non-IID data, clients with different numbers of local SGD iterations lead to a problem where the global model is biased in the direction of the local model with a higher number of local SGD iterations.
-To solve this problem, FedProx \cite{li2020federated} introduces a regularization term in the local loss function to adjust the distance from the global model, so that there is no need to manually adjust the number of local SGD iterations.
+To solve this problem, Proximal Federated Learning (FedProx) \cite{li2020federated} introduces a regularization term in the local loss function to adjust the distance from the global model, so that there is no need to manually adjust the number of local SGD iterations.
 Moreover, \cite{liang2019variance} proposed a local SGD with reduced variance and can further reduce the communication complexity by removing the dependence of different clients on gradient variance, which has a significant performance on Non-IID datasets.
-Further, SCAFFOLD \cite{karimireddy2020scaffold} corrects the direction of global model training by using a control variable (reduction variance), that solves the client-drift problem caused by local SGD iterations on Non-IID datasets.
+Further, Stochastic Controlled Federated Learning (SCAFFOLD) \cite{karimireddy2020scaffold} corrects the direction of global model training by using a control variable (reduction variance), that solves the client-drift problem caused by local SGD iterations on Non-IID datasets.
 In the FedNova scheme \cite{wang2020tackling}, a regularization is introduced based on the contribution of the local gradients, limiting the bias problem for the global model caused by excessive local SGD iterations.
-However, no current study analyzes the optimal global model and there is no strategy to make the global model close to the optimal global model.